mmiele/TechnicalNotes/DASH-Test/documents/Glossary.md

 ### OSI ###

 The [Open Systems Interconnection](https://en.wikipedia.org/wiki/OSI_model#Layer_4:_Transport_layer) (OSI) model is a conceptual model that characterizes and standardizes the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
 Its goal is the interoperability of diverse communication systems with standard communication protocols.

+## RDMA ##

+The **Remote Direct Memory Access** (RDMA) is a direct memory access from the memory of one computer into that of another without involving either one's operating system.
+This permits high-throughput, low-latency networking, which is especially useful in massively parallel computer clusters.
+For more information, see [Remote Direct Memory Access](https://en.wikipedia.org/wiki/Remote_direct_memory_access).

 ## S ##